Partial fraction expansions and zeros of Hankel transforms: hypergeometric functions

 \end{lemma}

-\begin{proof} As an even entire function of order one, it is easy to verify that any ${}_1F_2$ hypergeometric function of the above type falls under the scope of Theorem \ref{lemmaLP}.
-Routine computations show that
+\begin{proof} As an even entire function of order one, it is easy to verify that any entire function of the above type falls under the scope of Theorem \ref{lemmaLP}.
+For $\,a\ne 0,\, b\ne 1,\,c\ne 1,$ if we consider the differential operators